katyukha/odoo-rpc-client/docs/source/intro.rst

     session = Session()

 Now most things same as for shell usage, but...
-In some versions of IPython's notebook not patched version of *getpass* func/module, so if You not provide password when getting database (*connect*, *get_db* methods, You would be asked for it, but this prompt will be displayed in shell where notebook server is running, not on webpage.
+In some old versions of IPython's notebook heve no patched version of *getpass* func/module, so if You not provide password when getting database (*connect*, *get_db* methods, You would be asked for it, but this prompt will be displayed in shell where notebook server is running, not on webpage.
 To solve this, it is recommended to uses *store_passwords* option